juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 / $"TOprfFinalize"("blindedResults", "blindingFactor", "input")$: \ Performs the finalization step to unblind the set of _blindedResults_ returned from at least _threshold_ servers and returns a _result_ and a _commitment_ that can be used to validate that _result_ at a later point.
 If incorrect or insufficient shares of _blindedResults_ are present, the returned values will be indistinguishable from random. _TOprfFinalize_ can be implemented as _OprfFinalize(RecoverShares(blindedResults), blindingFactor, input)_ and splitting the _result_.
 / $"TOprfEvaluate"("rootKey", "input")$: \ Computes the unblinded _result_ and _commitment_ directly bypassing the oblivious exchange.
 The _commitment_ can be sent to the servers to validate the _result_ received from _TOprfFinalize_ at a later date. _TOprfEvaluate_ can be implemented as _OprfEvaluate(rootKey, input)_ and splitting the _result_.

-== Robust OPRFs with Zero-Knowledge Proofs (ZKPs)
+== Robust T-OPRFs with Zero-Knowledge Proofs (ZKPs)
-A ZKP is a cryptographic primitive that allows one party to prove to another that a given statement is true without revealing any additional information beyond that truth.
-By combining ZKPs with OPRFs, we can create a protocol that is robust against malicious server behavior by validating that the server used a specific private key during the execution of the protocol.
-This requires that the client has trusted knowledge of a server's public key.
+A ZKP is a cryptographic primitive that enables one party to demonstrate the truth of a statement to another party without revealing any additional information.
+By integrating ZKPs with T-OPRFs, we can establish a robust protocol that safeguards against adversarial servers.
+This is achieved by verifying whether the server used a specific private key during the protocol's execution.
+Doing so allows any input from adversarial servers to be identified and excluded before finalizing the _blindedResults_.
+If, after this exclusion, a _threshold_ number of correct servers remains, the client can safely retrieve the _result_ and have certainty that any failure to validate the _commitment_ is due to an incorrect _input_.

 For this paper, we will define a ZKP with the following abstract functions:

 / $"OprfProofGenerate"("privateKey", "publicKey", "blindedInput", "blindedOutput")$: \ Returns a _proof_ capable of validating that a server performed an _OprfBlindEvaluate_ with a trusted _privateKey_, without revealing the _privateKey_.
-/ $"OprfProofVerify"("proof", "publicKey", "blindedInput", "blindedOutput")$: \ Validates a _proof_ to confirm that a server generated the _blindedOutput_ from the _blindedInput_ using the _privateKey_ associated with the trusted _publicKey_.
+/ $"OprfProofVerify"("proof", "publicKey", "blindedInput", "blindedOutput")$: \ Validates a _proof_ to confirm that a server generated the _blindedOutput_ from the _blindedInput_ using the _privateKey_ associated with a trusted _publicKey_.

+== Digital Signature Algorithm (DSA)
+A DSA is a cryptographic primitive that facilitates the generation and verification of digital signatures.
+These signatures rely on a key pair, comprised of a private signing key and a corresponding public verifying key.
+While the signing key is kept confidential and used for signing messages, the verifying key is openly shared to verify signatures.

+In the context of the Juicebox Protocol, the DSA plays a crucial role in establishing a trusted OPRF public key before the verification of the ZKP.
+During initialization, each server's public key is signed using a common signing key.
+This enables the client to establish consensus on a common verifying key during the oblivious exchange.
+The client can then verify the public key signature and exclude _blindedResults_ from any server that fails verification.
+This process ensures that a _threshold_ number of adversarial servers must collude before a client can be deceived into trusting an unsigned OPRF public key.

+For this paper, we will define a DSA with the following abstract functions:

+/ $"GenerateSignature"("signingKey", "message")$: \ Sign the given _message_ using the _signingKey_ and returns the a _signedMessage_ that contains the _signature_, _verifyingKey_, and original _message_.
+/ $"VerifySignature"("signedMessage")$: \ Verifies the _signature_ was created with the private _signingKey_ associated with the public _verifyingKey_ for the specified _message_.

 == Additional Primitives
 In addition to the previously established _OPRF_, _SSS_, _T-OPRF_, and _ZKP_ primitives, the following common primitives are necessary to define the protocol: